codethechange/guides/guide_zk.rst

 .. note:: This fourth problem is a different form than the previous three.
 In fact,
     it is a *search problem* ("what is the answer") as opposed to a decision problem ("is this true or false").
-As such, a proof of the answer is called a "proof of knowledge".
-    This problem doesn't have as strong security guarantees as the previous three but is also assumed to be hard for classical (non-quantum) computers.
+    This problem doesn't have as strong computational hardness as the previous three but is also assumed to be hard for classical (non-quantum) computers.
     If you have a way to solve this problem efficiently for elliptic curve groups with classical computers, contact your nearest `cryptographer <https://en.wikipedia.org/wiki/Discrete_logarithm#Cryptography>`_ immediately.